ysdy44/Luo-Painter-UWP/Luo Painter.Shaders/README-EN.md

 >
 > (This will recompile *.hlsl files, generating the *.bin output binaries)
 >
-> 4. In the Solution View, Put the *.bin File into the "Shader" Folder;
+> 4. In the Solution View, Put the *.bin File into this Folder;
 >
 > 5. In the Properties View, Set the "Build Action" of the *.bin File to "Content".